European Union agrees on a new 50 billion-euro aid package for Ukraine despite Hungary's veto threat

-BRUSSELS (AP) — European Union leaders lashed out at Hungarian Prime Minister Viktor Orban on Thursday, accusing him of blackmail and playing political games that undermine support for Ukraine as his nationalist government holds up EU financial aid for the country's war-ravaged economy.
+But the financial package was part of a review of the EU’s continuing seven-year budget, which requires unanimous approval.

+An EU official, who asked not to be named because the summit was ongoing, said the leaders agreed that the bloc’s executive branch, the European Commission, would propose a review of the budget in two years, if deemed necessary.
+Such a review would not include an opportunity for a future veto, the official added.

-Almost two years after Russia's invasion of Ukraine, the war has ground to a halt and Ukraine's economy desperately needs propping up.
-But political infighting in the EU and in the United States is depriving Kyiv of a long-term source of funding.
-More than $100 billion is being held up.
+Almost two years after Russia's invasion of Ukraine, the war has ground to a halt, and Ukraine's economy desperately needs propping up.
+But political infighting in the EU and in the United States has held up a long-term source of funding.

+“Continued EU financial support for Ukraine will strengthen long-term economic and financial stability, which is no less important than military assistance and sanctions pressure on Russia,” Zelenskyy wrote Thursday on X.

+On the way into their meeting, several fellow leaders had lashed out at Orban, accusing him of blackmail and playing political games that undermined support for Ukraine and the country's war-ravaged economy.

 Concern has mounted that public support to keep pouring money into Ukraine has started to wane, even though a Russian victory could threaten security across Europe.

 “There is no problem with the so-called Ukraine fatigue issue.
-We have Orban fatigue now in Brussels,” Polish Prime Minister Donald Tusk told reporters at an EU summit.
+We have Orban fatigue now in Brussels,” Polish Prime Minister Donald Tusk told reporters Thursday.
 “I can’t understand.
 I can’t accept this very strange and very egoistic game of Viktor Orban.”

-In December, the 26 other leaders agreed on an aid package worth 50 billion euros ($54 billion) for this year through 2027.
-They also agreed to make Ukraine a candidate for EU membership, which Orban reluctantly accepted.

-But the financial package is part of a review of the EU’s continuing seven-year budget, which must be approved unanimously.

-Orban, the EU leader with the closest ties to Russia, is angry at the European Commission's decision to freeze his government's access to some of the bloc's funds.
-The executive branch did so over concerns about possible threats to the EU budget posed by democratic backsliding in Hungary.
+Orban, the EU leader with the closest ties to Russia, is angry at the European Commission's decision to freeze his government's access to some of the bloc's funds over concerns about the alleged democratic backsliding in Hungary.

 In response, Hungary vetoed statements at the EU on a range of issues.
 Orban's also exported the problem to NATO, by blocking high level meetings with Ukraine until only recently.
 Budapest is also holding up Sweden's bid for membership in the military organization.